Latest posts by Mark Spera (see all)

 High search, low competition

-To explain: all things equal, SEO works much better for businesses or products with high search volume (or at least, moderate search volume)
+To explain: all things equal, SEO works much better for businesses or products with high search volume (or at least, moderate search volume).

-In 2007, when personal finance app, Mint.com was trying to get off the ground, search terms like, “which credit card is best for travel points?” were highly searched and not very competitive.
+For example, in 2007, when personal finance app, Mint.com was trying to get off the ground, search terms like, “which credit card is best for travel points?” were highly searched and not very competitive.

 Mint found an untapped SEO goldmine — a “high search volume”/”low competition” category.